lethalwombat/share_price_predictor/README.md

 # Summary
-**Share Price Predictor** uses publicly available historical stock data to extract share price movement patterns and generates predictions on the specified unseen data.
+**Share Price Predictor** uses publicly available historical stock data to extract share price movement patterns and generate predictions on the specified unseen data.

 ## Use case
 **Share Price Predictor** is an application that demonstrates the skeleton of the end-to-end Data Science workflow.
 The application demonstrates several parts of the process from scratch.